Equilibrium forces on non-reciprocal materials

 Steady currents are commonly associated with the lack of thermal equilibrium.
 The existence of steady currents indicates the absence of detailed balance \cite{zia2007probability}, which can have important consequences, such as violation of the fluctuation-dissipation theorem \cite{Agarwal72}, the presence of activity \cite{platini2011measure,battle2016broken,gnesotto2018broken}, lasing without inversion, \cite{scully2010quantum} and the increase of power extraction in photocells \cite{scully2011quantum}.

-Recently it was shown that non-reciprocal materials can support steady heat currents in a system that is at thermal equilibrium \cite{zhu2016persistent} by breaking detailed balance.
+Recently it was shown that non-reciprocal materials can support steady heat currents in a system that is at thermal equilibrium \cite{zhu2016persistent,khandekar2019thermal} by breaking detailed balance.
+Examples of non-reciprocal materials include ferrimagnetic compounds, magnetized plasmas, and space-time modulated media, among others \cite{caloz2018electromagnetic}.
 Besides heat currents, fluctuation of charges and electric currents inside non-reciprocal bodies produce Casimir forces that differ from those produced by reciprocal systems \cite{fuchs2017casimir}.
-Non-reciprocal systems have been shown to produce new features absent in their reciprocal counterparts, such as novel lateral forces \cite{gelbwaser2021near,silveirinha2018fluctuation,giron2019lateral}, repulsive forces \cite{farias2020casimir,jiang2019chiral}, recoil forces \cite{PhysRevB.97.201108}, nontrivial optical torques \cite{gangaraj2018optical,lindel2018inducing}, lateral thermal-fluctuations-induced forces \cite{khandekar2021nonequilibrium,tsurimaki2021casimir} and heat transfer with unique properties \cite{fan2020nonreciprocal}.
+Non-reciprocal systems have been shown to produce new features absent in their reciprocal counterparts, such as novel lateral forces \cite{gelbwaser2021near,silveirinha2018fluctuation,giron2019lateral}, repulsive forces \cite{farias2020casimir,jiang2019chiral}, recoil forces \cite{PhysRevB.97.201108}, nontrivial optical torques \cite{gangaraj2018optical,lindel2018inducing}, lateral thermal-fluctuations-induced forces \cite{khandekar2021nonequilibrium,tsurimaki2021casimir,khandekar2019thermal,nefedov2017lateral} and heat transfer with unique properties \cite{fan2020nonreciprocal,zhu2016persistent,ott2020anomalous,biehs2020near}.
 Furthermore, some theorems restricting the properties of forces are based on the assumption that the systems are reciprocal \cite{Rahi10,kenneth2006opposites}, indicating the possibility of finding other novel effects in non-reciprocal systems.